File Sharing

 Download with audit trail

-Release Assets focuses on files you deliver externally, often tied to signed releases collected via the Compliance tab.
+File Sharing in the Distribution stage focuses on files you deliver externally, often tied to signed releases collected via the Compliance tab.

 - Final exports you are delivering to clients or platforms.